roycaihw/enhancements/keps/sig-node/5394-expose-psi-metrics/README.md

 Yes

 ###### What happens if we reenable the feature if it was previously rolled back?
-No PSI metrics will be availabe in kubelet Summary API nor Prometheus metrics if the feature was rolled back.
+No PSI metrics will be available in kubelet Summary API nor Prometheus metrics if the feature was rolled back.

 ###### Are there any tests for feature enablement/disablement?